airbnb/paris/README.md

 }
 ```

-Now when styling a view of type `MyView` you'll have access to helper methods for each of those styles.
+Now when styling a view of type `MyView` you'll have access to helper methods for each of those styles:
 ```java
 Paris.style(myView).applyRed();
 Paris.style(myView).applyGreen();